theupdateframework/taps/tap7.md

 conformant depending on how thoroughly the unit tests are reproduced in X.
-There are bound to be inconsistencies between both sets of unit tests, and improvements in TUF testing or changes to TUF would result in a need for implemeters to add test code in parallel, so a single tool is preferable.
+There are bound to be inconsistencies between both sets of unit tests, and improvements in TUF testing or changes to TUF would result in a need for implementers to add test code in parallel, so a single tool is preferable.
 A single tool for conformance testing can avoid issues with interoperability, duplicate work, ensuring update behavior as intended by the designers of the framework, and most importantly it can ensure that an updater is secure against the attacks and weaknesses listed in [section 1.5.2](https://github.com/theupdateframework/tuf/blob/6fde6222c9c6abf905ef4a56cf56fe35c4a85e14/docs/tuf-spec.txt#L124-L181) (Goals for specific attacks to protect against) of the specification.
-The official tool is publicly available and runnable by anyone who wishes to test an implementation.
+The official tool should be publicly available and runnable by anyone who wishes to test an implementation.

 An implementation can be said to be TUF-compliant if it passes conformance testing with the official tool.